Chainsaw safety features: Chainsaw kickback

 Chainsaw kickback can occur when the tip of the bar comes into contact with a relatively massive or immovable object with the chain under power.
 The area of the bar tip most likely to be involved is known as the "kickback quarter".
 Looking from the side of the bar, the kickback quarter is the 90° section of bar found between a line going along the centreline of the bar, and another line at 90° to the first, rising upwards from the centre of the nose sprocket.
-If this area of chain comes into contact with - for instance - a log, the chain will initially cut the wood, but will also produce a reaction force which pushes the bar upwards.
+If this area of chain comes into contact with—for instance—a log, the chain will initially cut the wood, but will also produce a reaction force which pushes the bar upwards.
 As the bar rises, the chain is forced harder into contact with the wood and climbs upwards even harder.
 In a fraction of a second the chain may jam hard into the wood and hurl the bar upwards towards the operator, often causing very severe injury or death.
 The violence of a full kickback event is such that no evasive action is possible, and if the operator's head, neck or shoulders are in line with the plane of the bar, they will certainly be struck by it.
-At this point, the operator must rely on the chainbrake and protective clothing to save them from injury or worse.
+At this point, the operator must rely on the chain brake and protective clothing to save them from injury or worse.

 Another form of kickback may occur where the top of the bar is used for cutting and becomes suddenly pinched by the wood moving.
 In this case the saw may be forced backwards towards the operator, or forced into a position where the tip is pinched and the saw transitions into a classic tip-driven kickback.
 Kickback may also occur as a result of a failed or improperly executed boring cut.
 Bore cutting is a specialised technique requiring proper training, and should not be attempted without such training.